-• Transaction code 9.2 Quasi transit
+Transaction code 9.2 Quasi transit

 Quasi import: Dispatches from Romania to other EU Member States of goods imported from non-EU countries (clearance procedure takes place in Romania).
-Example: A non-resident imports goods from third countries to import them through customs in a Member State, ie Romania, and sends them to another Member State.
+Example: A non-resident imports goods from third countries through customs in a Member State, for example Romania, and sends them to another Member State.
 The movement of these goods will consist, in statistical terms, in two flows: